 \paragraph{Measurement} A quantum \emph{measurement} is a probabilistic operation over quantum states.
 When a qubit $\gamma_0 \ket{0} + \gamma_1 \ket{1}$ is measured,\footnote{In this work, we refer only to projective computational (i.e. 0/1) basis measurements.} the outcome is $\ket{0}$ with probability $\abs{\gamma_0}^2$ and $\ket{1}$ with probability $\abs{\gamma_1}^2$.
 Measuring a qubit within a quantum state causes the entire state to probabilistically assume one of two outcome states.
 To define the outcomes of measuring the first qubit of $\ket{\qstate}$, we first rewrite the state into the form $\ket{\qstate} = \gamma_0 \ket{0} \otimes \ket{\qstate_0}+ \gamma_1 \ket{1} \otimes \ket{\qstate_1}$.
 Then, with probability $\abs{\gamma_0}^2$ the measurement outcome is $\ket{0} \otimes \ket{\qstate_0}$, and with probability $\abs{\gamma_1}^2$ the outcome is $\ket{1} \otimes \ket{\qstate_1}$.
 Outcomes of measuring multiple qubits or qubits other than the first are defined analogously.

 \paragraph{Random Access}

 Quantum random-access memory (qRAM)\footnotemark{}~\citep{Giovannetti_2008} enables manipulating data at addresses in superposition.

-Let $k$ be the word size of the system.
-The single-qubit \emph{quantum random-access gate} is defined to be the unitary operation~\citep{ambainis2003}:
+Let $k$ be the system word size.
+The single-qubit \emph{quantum random-access gate} is defined to be the unitary operation that maps~\citep{ambainis2003}:

-where $i$ is a $k$-bit integer, $b$ is a bit, and $\ket{z_i, \ldots, z_m}$ is the qRAM -- an array of $m$ qubits.
+where $i$ is a $k$-bit integer, $b$ is a bit, and $\ket{z_i, \ldots, z_m}$ is the qRAM --- an array of $m$ qubits.
 The effect of this gate is to swap the data at position $i$ in the array $z$ with the data in the register $b$.

-In this work, we utilize a multi-qubit random-access gate, in which $b$ and each $z_i$ is a $k$-bit string rather than a single bit, that may be implemented as a straightforward extension of leading qRAM proposals~\citep{Paler_2020,Arunachalam_2015,Matteo_2020}.
+In this work, we utilize a multi-qubit random-access gate, in which $b$ and each $z_i$ is a $k$-bit string rather than a single bit.
+Such a gate may be implemented as a straightforward extension of leading proposals for hardware qRAM~\citep{Paler_2020,Arunachalam_2015,Matteo_2020}.

 We account for the cost of data structure operations using a model in which quantum random access takes $O(1)$ time.
 This accounting facilitates a direct comparison to the classical RAM cost model, in which dereferencing a pointer is modeled as constant-time regardless of the underlying hardware design.
 It is possible to use an alternative cost model in which quantum random access takes $O(\log m)$ time, which is used by~\citet{ambainis2003,aaronson2019,bernstein2013,buhrman2021}.
 To account under this model, the reported complexity of each data structure operation should be multiplied by a poly-logarithmic time factor.